imagemin/imagemin-guetzli/readme.md

 Type: `number` (0–100)<br>
 Default: `95`

 Set quality in units equivalent to libjpeg quality.
-As per guetzli function, it is not recommended to go below `84`.
+As per guetzli function and purpose, it is not recommended to go below `84`.

 Please note that JPEG images do not support alpha channel (transparency).
 If the input is a PNG with an alpha channel, it will be overlaid on black background before encoding.